 14) Control Gold/Silver Derivatives -- The most insane part of this whole debacle is the outsized gold and silver derivative complex that dominates the trading activity of a very small physical market.
 The CFTC should get to the bottom of the gold and silver derivatives held at the major Bullion Banks as well as other institutions to determine if these derivatives were constructed to manipulate/control markets or is there a legitimate economic reason for them.
 Understanding the entire metal complex will assist them in understanding the COMEX gold and silver markets.

-15) Ban High Volume Computer Trading -- High speed computer trading makes a mockery of the entire free market concept.
+15) Ban High Frequency Computer Trading -- High speed computer trading makes a mockery of the entire free market concept.
 Allowing individual firms or a small collection of firms to make millions of trades back and forth every second has done more to distort the price of commodities than any other pricing dynamic.
 Bernie Madoff's firm specialized in trades like these and there are other firm still in operation rigging the markets today.

 16) Daily Volume Limits and Public Disclosure -- Although position limits are important in order to stop market manipulation, limits on daily trade volumes and public disclosure of participant trades is also vital in making sure no manipulation is taking place.
 A company that buys and sells tens of thousands of contracts each day but settles out near even won't stand out as having a manipulative concentration but is clearly manipulating the price.
 Transparency is key to a free and open market and should trump the desire to hide proprietary trading positions.